jferson1089/Project1-Portfolio-Site/project-worksheet.md

 ****MVP: Working Display of Projects

--MVP: Any javascript or jQuery functions work from mobile to tablet to desktop.
+****-MVP: Any javascript or jQuery functions work from mobile to tablet to desktop.

--MVP: Any images loading properly and styles
+****-MVP: Any images loading properly and styles
--MVP: Using the Nav bar to Scroll down the page, needs to work or it is pointless to be there.

-****PostMVP : Hamburger Menu for Mobile (Even though it is needed for project, if the Nav bar works hamburger menu might not be top priority)
+****-MVP : Hamburger Menu for Mobile (Even though it is needed for project, if the Nav bar works hamburger menu might not be top priority)

--PostMVP : An on hover description box for the projects
+****-PostMVP : An on hover description box for the projects
 ****PostMVP: Any type of Desktop only features such as cursor and on hover functions
+-PostMVP: Using the Nav bar to Scroll down the page, needs to work or it is pointless to be there.
 -PostMVP : Advanced Coloring or Advanced CSS styling -PostMVP : Fixed Nav bar